realitymediabook/realitymediabook.github.io/_chapters/chapter09.md

 frontpagegroup: 1
 permalink: /privacy/
 ---

-Enter the gallery through this portal:
-<a class="xrlink" room="6" waypoint="privacy">Portal to Public and Private Space</a>

 This page introduces another double gallery, in this case illustrating how technologies have participated in the redefinition of public space in the last two hundred years.
 The first room covers media from photography to the smartphone; the second illustrates how AR and (to a lesser extent) VR offer new opportunities for redefining public and private and at the same time place increasing strain on our pre-digital notions of privacy.

 ####Surveillance media and public space